coder46/Uber-Food-Trucks/README.md

 - Map markers indicate whether the food truck is currently open (Green marker) or closed (Red Marker) in San Francisco based on local san francisco time

 ## Architecture/Technical Choices
-(I would like to mention that I had chosen Android as my preferred front end for this project, as I believe I have relatively more experience and am more comfortable in building native mobile applications.
-I also wanted to give my best attempt at displaying my skillset and thus the decision)

 - Front-End : Android
 	- Experience : 2 years of building Android applications at Hackathons, University projects and Hobby projects